 Multilateral Netting (for Market Side Trades) with Accelerated Timeline

-Adapts existing T+1/T+2 infrastructure but compresses all processes into same-day timeline
+Adapts existing T+1/T+2 infrastructure but compresses all processes into same-day timeline.

-Requires significant automation and processing capacity upgrades
+Requires significant automation and processing capacity upgrades.

-End of Day Net Settlement and may also include multiple intraday settlement windows
+End of Day Net Settlement and may also include multiple intraday settlement windows (the netting can happen once a day or a few times a day or many times a day).

-Can use existing cash payments systems for cash side of DVP or digital currency networks including Stablecoins and CBDCs once they are introduced
+Can use existing cash payments systems for cash side of DVP or digital currency networks including Stablecoins and CBDCs once they are introduced.

 Real-Time Gross Settlement (RTGS)

-Settles each transaction (market side and institutional/buy-side) individually in near real-time
+Settles each transaction (market side and institutional/buy-side) individually in near real-time (time lag between execution and settlement can be near instantaneous or at other time intervals determined by the market).

-Eliminates multilateral netting and end of day cash netting benefits and decreases but does not eliminate counterparty risk
+Eliminates multilateral netting and end of day cash netting benefits and decreases but does not eliminate counterparty risk.

-Requires higher liquidity and operational resources
+Requires higher liquidity and operational resources.

-Can use existing cash payments systems for cash side of DVP or digital currency networks including Stablecoins and CBDCs once they are introduced
+Can use existing cash payments systems for cash side of DVP or digital currency networks including Stablecoins and CBDCs once they are introduced.

 Atomic Settlement via Distributed Ledger Technology (DLT)/Blockchain

-Available for traditional instruments as well as digital assets
+Applicable to both traditional financial instruments and natively digital assets.

-Utilizes smart contracts for automated trade execution and settlement

-Can enable atomic settlement (delivery vs. payment occurring simultaneously) if the currency (traditional central bank funds, CBDCs, or other digital cash including Stable Coins) is available on-chain
+Enables simultaneous and conditional settlement of delivery versus payment through privacy-preserving smart contracts (time lag between execution and settlement can be near instantaneous or at other time intervals determined by the market).

+Requires on-ledger representation of both assets and cash (e.g., tokenized central bank money, CBDCs or regulated digital cash).

-Eliminates multilateral netting and end of day cash netting benefits but removes counterparty risk
+May impact existing netting models by shifting towards pre-trade or intra-day netting and in some implementation cases eliminates multilateral netting and end of day cash netting benefits but removes counterparty risk.

-Requires higher liquidity and operational resources
+The reduction or elimination of netting requires higher liquidity and operational resources.

-Potentially reduces intermediaries and reconciliation needs
+Offers significant reductions in settlement risk, reconciliation needs and reliance on intermediated processes.

+Network architecture is critical – privacy, interoperability, scalability and regulatory alignment must be designed in from the offset.

 Central Bank Digital Currency (CBDC) Integration (May not be a separate “model” but a feature of the three models above)